tobya/DocTo/readme.md

 # DocTo

-Simple utility for converting a .doc file to any other supported format such as .txt .rtf .pdf.
+Simple utility for converting a Microsoft Word Document '.doc' file to any other supported format such as .txt .rtf .pdf.

 Further Information available at http://tobya.github.com/DocTo